-The election funding rate application for the federal election due in 2013 is \$2.48800
+The election funding rate applied to the 2016 Federal Election is \$2.62784.

 Payment of election funding

 Section 299(5D) provides that the AEC is required to pay at least 95% of the election funding entitlement calculated on the basis of the votes counted as at the 20th day after the polling day in the election.
 This payment must be made as soon as possible after that 20th day, which normally sees payments processed in the fourth week after polling day.
 The balance must be paid as soon as possible after the amount of the full entitlement is known, in other words, upon the finalisation of the vote count.